Verisk Analytics, Inc. research snapshot

 $185 to $205

-More likely if EPS compounds around high single digits, Underwriting and Claims revenue grow steadily, free cash flow remains near the $1.1 billion to $1.2 billion range, debt costs stay manageable, and the stock holds a mid-20s earnings multiple.
+More likely if EPS compounds around mid-single to high single digits, Underwriting and Claims revenue grow steadily, free cash flow remains near the $1.1 billion to $1.2 billion range, debt costs and the effective tax rate stay manageable, legal fee pressure stays contained, and the stock holds a low-to-mid 20s earnings multiple.

 Bearish case

-More likely if insurance customers slow spending, price increases weaken, AI-native tools pressure workflow value, catastrophe model trust is challenged, leverage limits buybacks, or investors compress VRSK toward a lower data services multiple.
+More likely if insurance customers slow discretionary spend, price increases weaken, AI-native tools pressure workflow value, catastrophe model trust is challenged, the tax rate and interest expense stay elevated, legal fees from ongoing litigation persist, leverage limits buybacks, or investors compress VRSK toward a lower data services multiple.

 VRSK AI technical analysis